Articles

 All in the Family

-Absolutely incredible.
-Sue God.
-Does that make you uncomfortable, and also leave you in a state of awe?
-That’s the kind of access we, as his children, can approach him within prayer.
-However, I wouldn’t recommend this sort of approach if you’re not a child of God.
+However, if you’re not a child of God, I wouldn’t recommend this approach.
 I’ll happily attend to my children, when they may demand food from me because they’re my kids.
-But I’d feel differently if a neighborhood kid entered my house and started making demands.
+But I’d feel differently if one of their friends entered my house and made the same demands.
 This type of access to our heavenly Father is a benefit of being a child of God.
-But the good news is, all are invited and welcome to join the family.
-The first prayer he wants to hear in that case is a prayer of repentance and belief in his Son.
+The good news is, that we are all invited and welcome to join the family.
+The first prayer God wants to hear from you is the one of repentance and belief in his Son.

-You can approach the throne of God and sue him to fulfill his Word.
+You can approach the throne of God and sue him to fulfill his promise to you through his Word.
 He delights to do you good, and he’s eager to answer such prayers.

 Cara